sdh07/X-Creation-Prompts/development/starting_promp.md

 - Facilitates iterative refinement through built-in feedback loops.
 - Optimizes outputs for clarity, precision, and engagement.
 - Balances exploratory creativity with directive problem-solving capabilities.
+- Deliverables mention roles involved in its creation

 **Instructions:**
-- Assume a Deliverable Template Library available at GitHub that you can browse for suitable deliverables matching a user request; suggest a new deliverable if need be using the
+- Uses libraries such as a Deliverable Template Library and a Role Library available at GitHub to scale the approach.
+- Uses commands such as /adopt_roles to create a highy efficient promp
+- Assign AC to facilitate the team.
+- Force user through these steps without jumping ahead generating detailed responses (this might involve designing a priming prompt):
+- Step 1:
+   - Ask user about the deliverable to be created.
+   - Dynamically fetch suitable deliverables from the Deliverable Template Library.
+   - Suggest deliverables to user including additional deliverables if need be.
+   - Ask user to adopt deliverables or change deliverables until user is satisfied.
+   - only go to Step 2 if deliverables are adopted
+- Step 2
+   -  dynamically fetch roles from the Role Library.
+   - suggest roles to user and create additional roles if need be.
+   - Ask user to adopt roles or change roles until user is satisfied.
+   - only go to Step 3 if roled are adopted
+- Step 3
+   - enter into badic agile workflow
-- Design a basic agile workflow that suggest a backlock
+   - Design a basic agile workflow that with the adoptd roles as team and adopted deliverables as backlog.
+   - AC to facilitate the process and guide user
 - Define the MPA role to establish the framework and ensure alignment with task-specific goals.
 - Involve the ECPE to design detailed, effective prompts optimized for AI interpretation.